TZdybel/Interactive-charts-about-global-terrorism/README.md

 # Interactive-charts-about-global-terrorism
+Python3\
-Creating some charts with own parameters with use of global terrorist attack data set.
+Creating some charts with own parameters with use of global terrorist attack data set.\
 Created with use of matplotlib - pyplot.
 Additionaly some very primitive pytest tests.